wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 This script will update Wazo and restart all services.

-There are 2 options you can pass to xivo-upgrade:
+There are 2 options you can pass to wazo-upgrade:

-* ``-d`` to only download packages without installing them. **This will still upgrade the package containing xivo-upgrade and xivo-service**.
+* ``-d`` to only download packages without installing them. **This will still upgrade the package containing wazo-upgrade**.
 * ``-f`` to force upgrade, without asking for user confirmation

-``xivo-upgrade`` uses the following environment variables:
+``wazo-upgrade`` uses the following environment variables:

 * ``XIVO_CONFD_PORT`` to set the port used to query the :ref:`HTTP API of xivo-confd <confd-api>` (default is 9486)